 Twilio SIP Gateway

-Using Flowroute as your carrier with Twilio Programmable Voice features is quick to setup; just follow the steps below to start leveraging the HyperNetwork with Twilio Programmable Voice.
+Using Flowroute as your carrier with Twilio Programmable Voice features is quick to set up; follow the steps below to start leveraging the HyperNetwork with Twilio Programmable Voice.

 - Login to your Twilio account and go to Programmable Voice > SIP Domains